 - How to get useful employee feedback on emails during a time of crisis

 - Why you should take the pledge to better and more frequent communication

 - How to set goals to maintain and improve culture

 Engaging employees is challenging enough when they’re under one roof.
 With the current public health crisis turning most workforces remote, the difficulties are compounded.
-How do you ensure employees are still able to do their jobs effectively, stay on the same page with each other and remain engaged with your organization’s mission?
+How do you ensure employees are still able to do their jobs effectively and remain engaged with your organization’s mission?

 During this session, you’ll learn how to:

 - Use cost-effective tools that make online collaboration easy—and ensure you have the right solutions in place for your needs

 - Be proactive in communicating new policies to employees

 - Adapt your current channels and adopt new ones to reach employees where they are with crucial information

 - Give employees the resources they need to remain productive and innovative in a new working environment